chandrashekhar8003/Simulation-Verification-of-HTTP-DNS-services./README.md

    - Assign IP addresses.
    - Configure routers, switches, and ACLs.
    - Set up DNS and HTTP servers with TLS for HTTPS.
-3. Test connectivity and verify encrypted communication.
+3. Test the connectivity and verify encrypted communication.

 ## License
 This project is open-source under the [[MIT License](LICENSE)](https://github.com/chandrashekhar8003/Simulation-Verification-of-HTTP-DNS-services..git).